Patrick of CR Blog finds it laughable. Freddy of adgoodness thinks it’ll work. And 450+ comments on Brand New offer interesting views.

 “The more I thought about how I felt about the new identity, the more ridiculous I felt about having any regard or feelings at all.

 “It’s soda.
 Headlines declare a financial meltdown threatens the entire planet and here I am considering the choice of thin san-serif.”

 I can empathise, but as Chris goes on to say, the feelings are still there, regardless of value within the grander scheme.

 Image from Greg Verdino on Flickr

-What strikes me most isn’t the typeface.
-It’s not the cheesy grin, either.
-It’s just how often the directors choose to rebrand/redesign/refresh.
+What strikes me most isn’t the typeface, nor the cheesy grin, but just how often the directors choose to refresh the design.

 Familiar, distinctive, iconic.
 I wonder how many billions have been spent on branding between then and now.